trishume/sympy-wiki-with-svn/GSoC-2011-Application-Hector1618-:-Complex-Analysis.md

 * Algorithms for computing all cliques in undirected Graph.
 I did this project in last summer at Indian Statistical Institute - Kolkata.
 All coding was done in Python.

-* Prime-factorisation of a given number using concept of trees.
+* Prime-factorization of a given number using concept of trees.
 This was a semester long project as a part of academic curriculum.
 Coding of this was done in C++.

 * Implementing numerical methods to solve real life problem using MatLab.